Application and admission

 |Required documents||Short description|

-Bachelor's students of the Faculty of Psychology and Neuroscience must upload their transcript of records via MyUM/courses/academic work overview.
+Bachelor's students of Maastricht University must upload their transcript of records via MyUM/courses/academic work overview.
 A signature is not required on the transcript

 |Bachelor’s degree|| A certified hardcopy (in English or Dutch) of the university bachelor's degree (see requirements).
 If you haven’t received your Bachelor’s diploma, the English transcript of courses followed and marks received is sufficient.

 Note that the bachelor’s degree must be obtained before 1 September 2016

 |Motivation letter||A motivation letter (in English) describing your background and motivation for research training in the chosen specialisation (maximum 500 words)|

 |References|| Two (academic) references.
 Ask your referees to fill in the online reference form.
 Make sure that you give the referees your Maastricht University student ID number.